-Public Realm: Proactively improve the public realm in order to encourage walking andto support a pedestrian friendly, high-quality and distinctive built environment.
+Public Realm: Proactively improve the public realm to support a pedestrian friendly, high-quality and distinctive built environment.

 The quality of the public realm – streets, sidewalks, plazas, green spaces, landscaping, public art, heritage streets and other publicly-accessible spaces – influences our city’s livability, sustainability, safety, transit, bikeability, walkability and health.
-More people will choose to walk as a mode of transportation if the surrounding environment is well-designed.
 A vibrant and high-performing public realm also contributes to the region’s competitiveness and the image of the city, attracting people to live in, work in, and visit Minneapolis.

-The City of Minneapolis has multiple planning processes and guidelines for designing within the public realm such as the Downtown Public Realm Framework and Access Minneapolis. for example, provides unified guidance to These documents inform and coordinate the work of public and private entities that shape the public realm.
-This includes strategies for addressing gaps and identifying programming goals in the downtown geographic area.
+The City of Minneapolis has multiple planning processes and guidelines for designing within the public realm such as the Downtown Public Realm Framework and Access Minneapolis.
+These documents inform and coordinate the work of public and private entities that shape the public realm.

-Other programs target specific needs of users in the public realm, from providing safe and healthy environments to determining the aesthetic quality and sense of place in the City of MinneapolisThe Arts in Public Places program guides the City in integrating public art into City planning, services, design and infrastructure.
+Other programs target specific needs of users in the public realm, from providing safe and healthy environments to determining the aesthetic quality and sense of place in the City of Minneapolis.

-The City will seek to accomplish the following action steps to proactively improve the public realm in order to encourage walking andto support a pedestrian friendly, high-quality and distinctive built environment.
+The City will seek to accomplish the following action steps to proactively improve the public realm to support a pedestrian friendly, high-quality and distinctive built environment.

-- Develop a framework for public realm improvements citywide that guides landscaping, street furnishings, trees, heritage streets, and other improvements to the public realm and pedestrian environment.
+- Develop a framework for public realm improvements citywide that guides landscaping, street furnishings, street lighting, trees, heritage streets, and other improvements to the public realm and pedestrian environment.

 - Implement public realm improvements called for in the citywide framework in conjunction with transportation investments, such as street reconstructions and new transit lines according to objective and equitable criteria.